osaroo3/fitness-palace-ci-project5/README.md

 4. From the drop-down menu select 'Create new app'.
 5. Choose your preferred app name.
 6. Select the applicable region and click 'Create App'.
 7. Navigate to 'Settings' and scroll down to the 'Config Vars' section.
-Click on 'Reveal Config Vars' and enter 'PORT' for the key and '8000' for the value and then click 'Add'.
-Repeat the key and value entry for your DATABASE_URL(the database you are using) and SECRET_KEY(you generated during production).
+Click on 'Reveal Config Vars' and enter all the details you have on your env.py file.
+Remember to use your production database here.
 8. Click on the 'Deploy' tab.
 Select GitHub and the connect to the relevant repository.
 Click 'Deply branch'.
 You can also select 'Automatic Deploys' so that the site updates when updates are pushed to GitHub, however, you must set 'DEBUG = False' in your settings.py to avoid security concerns for your site.
 9. After your deployment is successful click 'Open app' to view thelive app.